All Episodes

 You want to be part of the program.

-And that means we're going to bring in three of the more respected pollsters and calmness that you'll hear on any radio show.
+And that means we're going to bring in three of the more respected pollsters and columnists that you'll hear on any radio show, starting off with Craig Kashishian.

-Hopefully I pronounced that correctly, Craig, but uh I have a feeling I did.
+Hopefully I pronounced that correctly, Craig, but I have a feeling I did.

-Why don't you just go to Brown and hit for the cycle?
+Why not just go to Brown and hit for the cycle, why don't you?

-And you served on the White House staff of President Ronald Reagan impressive.
+And you served on the White House staff of President Ronald Reagan.

-Uh Matt Towery, syndicated columnist, attorney in Polster, and Robert Cahely, who uh certainly made a name for himself uh before the 2020 election of the Trafalgar Group.
+And Robert Cahali, who certainly made a name for himself before the 2020 election of the Trafalgar Group.

-Uh we want to discuss those Senate runoffs scheduled for January 5th in the state of Georgia, the whole ball game as it pertains to the Senate.
+We want to discuss the Senate runoff scheduled for January 5th in the state of Georgia, the whole ballgame as it pertains to the Senate.

 If Democrats win both seats, it's a 50-50 split.